dimis2/Dynamic-Evolution-of-Fermion-Parity-/README.md

 “Dynamic Evolution of Fermionic Parity in the Kitaev Honeycomb Model” Demetris Dimitriadis (2025)

-@misc{demetriades2025parity,
-  author       = {Demetris Demetriades}, title        = {Dynamic Evolution of Fermionic Parity in the Kitaev Honeycomb Model}, year         = {2025}, url          = {https://github.com/dimis2/Dynamic-Evolution-of-Fermion-Parity-}, note         = {Preprint and data repository},
-}

 ⚖️ License

 This project is released under the MIT License.
 You are free to use, modify, and cite this code with proper attribution.

+@misc{dimitriadis2025parity,
+  author       = {Demetris Dimitriadis}, title        = {Dynamic Evolution of Fermionic Parity in the Kitaev Honeycomb Model}, year         = {2025}, url          = {https://github.com/dimis2/Dynamic-Evolution-of-Fermion-Parity-}, note         = {Preprint and data repository},
+}